 Most of these movies are available on Netflix, Hulu, or Prime.
 So enjoy!

-So, if you are going to make some popcorn, you may want to sprinkle some nutritional yeast with your vegan butter (maybe even a little garlic powder) for extra flavor and goodness!
+So, if you are going to make some popcorn, you may want to sprinkle some nutritional yeast with your vegan butter (maybe even a little garlic powder or truffle salt) for extra flavor and goodness!
 Now you are ready for a night of entertainment!

 What are your favorite foodie movies?